Czaroun/pc-speaker-music/README.md

 To run the program, you need to download this repository and a DOS environment emulator - DOSBox.
 A properly configured emulator with debugger and Turbo Assembler is available for download in this repository in the file **_DOSBox.zip_**.
 1. Unzip the archive.
 2. Move the `music.asm` to the `VHDD` folder.
+3. Move the `notes` foler to the `VHDD` folder.
-3. Run `dosbox-x.exe`
+4. Run `dosbox-x.exe`.
-4. Enter the following commands in the emulator console:
+5. Enter the following commands in the emulator console:
 ```DOSBox CLI
 tasm music.asm
 tlink music.obj